What is Ethical Hacking: Types, Benefits, & Skills

 4. System Hacking

-Involves hacking into individual systems to gain unauthorized access, escalate privileges, or execute malicious actions.
+It involves hacking into individual systems to gain unauthorized access, escalate privileges, or execute malicious actions.
 Techniques include password cracking, exploiting system vulnerabilities, and installing malicious software.

 5. Social Engineering

-Exploits human psychology to gain unauthorized access to systems or information.
+It exploits human psychology to gain unauthorized access to systems or information.
 Ethical hackers use phishing, baiting, or pretexting to trick users into revealing sensitive information or performing actions that compromise security.

 6. Ethical Hacking of Mobile Platforms

-Focuses on identifying vulnerabilities in mobile operating systems (iOS, Android) and applications.
+It focuses on identifying vulnerabilities in mobile operating systems (iOS, Android) and applications.
 This includes testing for insecure data storage, insufficient transport layer protection, and weak authentication mechanisms.

 7. Physical Hacking

-Involves gaining unauthorized physical access to facilities or devices.
+It involves gaining unauthorized physical access to facilities or devices.
 Ethical hackers may test the security of physical entry points, such as doors, locks, and biometric systems, to identify vulnerabilities that could allow unauthorized access.

 8. Cloud Security Testing

-Involves assessing the security of cloud infrastructure, applications, and services.
+It involves assessing the security of cloud infrastructure, applications, and services.
 Ethical hackers test for misconfigurations, insecure APIs, and other vulnerabilities that could be exploited in a cloud environment.

 9. IoT (Internet of Things) Hacking

-Focuses on identifying security flaws in IoT devices and networks.
+It focuses on identifying security flaws in IoT devices and networks.
 This includes testing the security of smart devices, wearable technology, and other connected devices to prevent unauthorized access and data breaches.

 10. Reverse Engineering

-Involves analyzing software or hardware to discover vulnerabilities, understand how it works, or develop exploits.
+It involves analyzing software or hardware to discover vulnerabilities, understand how it works, or develop exploits.
 Ethical hackers use reverse engineering to uncover hidden flaws or malicious code within applications or firmware.

-What are the Different Types of Hackers?
+What Are the Different Types of Hackers?

 Here are the different types of hackers: